commercialhaskell/stack/doc/topics/custom_snapshot.md

 identify the snapshot internally.
 It is often reasonably efficient to modify a custom snapshot, due to Stack sharing snapshot packages whenever possible.

+!!! warning "Cyclic snapshot locations"

+    If snapshot locations form a cycle, Stack will not detect this but will go round in circles and appear to hang.

 ### Overriding the compiler

 The following snapshot specification will be identical to `lts-24.43`, but